Feeling the tension?

 - pain that is mild to moderate, not severe

-Many people who have tension headaches experience one or two every month.
-The good news is that pain is usually the only symptom you have to worry about and there are things you can do to help manage it.
+Many people who have tension headaches experience one or two every month.4 The good news is that pain is usually the only symptom,2,3 and there are some simple steps to help manage it.

 Is tension the real cause?